PacktPublishing/Node-Cookbook-3rd-Ed/6-Working-with-Web-Frameworks/content.md

 $ npm install --save pino hapi-pino
 ```

+Near the top of our `index.js` file we'll require
+and instantiate `pino`, and load the `hapi-pino` plugin:

 ```js
 const pino = require('pino')()
 const hapiPino = require('hapi-pino')
 ```

+Next we'll add the logger to our plugins (both development
+and production plugins):

 ```js
 const plugins = dev ? [{